International Military Tribunal for the Far East: Charges of victors' justice

 The United States had provided the funds and staff necessary for running the Tribunal and also held the function of Chief Prosecutor.
 The argument was made that it was difficult, if not impossible, to uphold the requirement of impartiality with which such an organ should be invested.
 This apparent conflict gave the impression that the tribunal was no more than a means for the dispensation of victors' justice.
 Solis Horowitz argues that IMTFE had an American bias: unlike the Nuremberg trials, there was only a single prosecution team, led by an American, although the members of the tribunal represented eleven different Allied countries.
 The IMTFE had less official support than the Nuremberg trials.
 Keenan, a former U.S. assistant attorney general, had a much lower position than Nuremberg's Robert H. Jackson, a justice of the U.S. Supreme Court.

-Justice Jaranilla had been captured by the Japanese and walked the Bataan Death March.
+Justice Jaranilla had been captured by the Japanese and survived the Bataan Death March and the Manila massacre.
 The defense sought to remove him from the bench claiming he would be unable to maintain objectivity.
 The request was rejected but Jaranilla did excuse himself from presentation of evidence for atrocities in his native country of the Philippines.

 Justice Radhabinod Pal argued that the exclusion of Western colonialism and the atomic bombings of Hiroshima and Nagasaki from the list of crimes and the lack of judges from the vanquished nations on the bench signified the "failure of the Tribunal to provide anything other than the opportunity for the victors to retaliate".
-In this he was not alone among Indian jurists, with one prominent Calcutta barrister writing that the Tribunal was little more than "a sword in a [judge's] wig."
+In this he was not alone among Indian jurists, with one prominent [Kolkata] barrister writing that the Tribunal was little more than "a sword in a [judge's] wig."

 Justice Röling stated, "[o]f course, in Japan we were all aware of the bombings and the burnings of Tokyo and Yokohama and other big cities.
 It was horrible that we went there for the purpose of vindicating the laws of war, and yet saw every day how the Allies had violated them dreadfully."